Charliebond125/MEGNet/README.md

 # Dependencies
 The code in this repository depends on several Python packages, including but not limited to:

-numpy
+- numpy
-pandas
+- pandas
-mne
+- mne
-scikit-learn
+- scikit-learn
-tensorflow (for deep learning models)
+- tensorflow (for deep learning models)
-Please ensure you have these packages installed before running the code.
+- Please ensure you have these packages installed before running the code.

+For any error or bugs contact us at 'minervasarma@gmail.com' and 'charliebond125@gmail.com'